Aditya9700/Currency-Convertor-python/README.md

 The project is also connected with live real time API so that the program is up to date with the constantly changing value of different currencies.This project have following functionalities:
 * Real time currency conversion.
 * Comes with a GUI for interaction with user.
-* Sql connectivity with python is also present to store the data for future refrence.
+* Sql connectivity with python is also present to store the data for future reference.
 * Comes equipped with a live api for real time tracking.

 ## Watch the live demo video (YT):